Xcode is a large suite of software development tools and libraries from Apple.

 Save file command + S.

-packagesInstall the following prettier packages
+prettier packagesInstall the following prettier packages

 pnpm --global add prettier